frankhereford/airflow/README.md

     * so you can trigger it as if in airflow, via [the UI](http://localhost:8080/home)
       * stack traces available in UI
   * you can run the ETL in a terminal and get `stdout` from the program and also a color-coded output of the DAG's interactions with the airflow orchestration
-    * `docker compose run airflow-cli dags test weather-checker`, for example
+    * `docker compose run --rm airflow-cli dags test weather-checker`, for example
     * continue to make changes to the code outside of docker, and they will show up in airflow as you save
 * [1Password secret support](https://github.com/frankhereford/airflow/blob/main/dags/weather.py#L26-L37)
   * built in, zero-config.
 You give it the secret name in 1Password, it gives you the value, right in the DAG